Maisie McDaniel Feature (active

 and Lovely Armoy.

-1963/64 Maisie was playing the ballroom circuit with her own group,
+couple of years Maisie was playing the ballroom circuit with her Fendermen which broke up in mid-1964 and formed the new

 Maisie's earliest recordings were typical girl